How does long-acting, injected naltrexone buffer against opioid use?

 Next, taking a qualitative approach to better understand the data, the authors plotted treatment attendance and opioid urine drug test results for each participant across a 24-week clinical trial.
 Several patterns emerged.

-First, consistent with their regression model, among the patients who eventually dropped out of treatment, more patients receiving placebo showed a pattern by which a week with a positive urine drug test result was followed by dropout the next week: 20 of 124 patients (16%) receiving placebo compared with 4 of 126 patients (3%) receiving injection naltrexone.
+First, consistent with their regression model, among the patients who eventually dropped out of treatment, more patients in the placebo condition had a pattern by which a week with a positive urine drug test result was followed by dropout the next week: 20 of 124 patients (16%) receiving placebo compared with 4 of 126 patients (3%) receiving injection naltrexone.
 Meanwhile, a roughly equal number of patients receiving placebo (52 of 124; 42%) and patients receiving injection naltrexone (52 of 126; 41%) had a negative urine drug test result in the week before dropout.

 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?